A crm/erp system that improves doctor–patient interactions at a healthcare center

 We built this product from the ground up.
 To understand the healthcare center’s workflow, we analyzed all possible interactions among staff at the center, doctors and patients, and the document flow to make sure we reconstructed all connections in the digital space.

-Our UX/UI team designed unique interfaces for both patients and staff.
+Our UX/UI team designed a unique interface for both patients and staff.
 We created more than 300 screens to fulfil all our user stories.

 Patients can schedule an appointment with a doctor online which saves time for both doctors and patients as well as reduces lines at the center.
 Patients can view doctors’ schedules that are managed in the internal workload planning system, taking into account shifts, vacations and so on.